diegoHurtadoG/AcesEngine/README.md

 # Documentation
 The official documentation is made in [Doxygen](https://www.doxygen.nl/index.html) and can be found in the docs/ directory, to open it correctly open
 ```
-docs/index.html
+docs/html/index.html
 ```
 with your favorite browser and then you can navigate.

 ---
-There is one function that was not taken into account by Doxygen, so here it is:
+There were some functions that were not taken into account by Doxygen, so here they are:
 ```
-/// Enables the drag and drop in cards of the array
+/// Enables the drag and drop of objects in the array and draw them
 /**
-* @param card_vector std::vector<Card*> used to define which cards are movable
+* @param drag_vector std::vector<Draggable*> used to define which objects are movables, accept every object that uses the Draggable class
-* @param &window sf::RenderWindow reference to the window in which the cards will be drawn
+* @param acesWindow AcesWindow& reference to the window in which the cards will be drawn
 */

-void dragAndDropCards(std::vector<Card*> card_vector, AcesWindow &acesWindow)
+void enableDraggables(std::vector<Draggable*> drag_vector, AcesWindow& acesWindow) {...}

+/// Enable the input of objects in the array and draw them
+/**
+* @param inputable_vector std::vector<Inputable*> Used to draw and enable input of every Inputable object in the array
+* @param acesWindow AcesWindow& reference to the window in which the cards will be drawn
+*/

+void enableInputables(std::vector<Inputable*> inputable_vector, AcesWindow& acesWindow) {...}
+}
 ```

 ---